muhamed42/Assignment-QS3/Invoices-Testcases.md

 - As Excpected.

 # TC-04
-## Verify that the user can create a new invoice with valid details with negative amount in cost fields.
+## Verify that the user can't create a new invoice with valid details with negative amount in cost fields.
 ### Steps
 - Input negative amount in the payload with cost field.
 - Click on 'Try it out', fill in the necessary details, and execute."